-Your portal Administrator can enable metadata, which allows members of the organization to use the built-in metadata editor to include additional standards-based metadata for all item types .
+Members of the default administrator role can enable metadata, which allows portal members to use the built-in metadata editor to include additional standards-based metadata for all item types .
 Metadata can be included for all items in a portal including web maps, web scenes, and web apps.
-Administrators select a metadata style, which configures the organization’s experience for editing and viewing metadata.
+Organization administrators select a metadata style, which configures the portal’s experience for editing and viewing metadata.
 In addition to determining the information available for viewing and editing, the metadata style identifies the metadata standard you are following and the schema used to validate an item's metadata for the standard.
 Regardless of the applied style, the metadata is always stored in ArcGIS metadata format.
-This means that metadata is not lost if the organization switches the metadata style.
+This means that metadata is not lost if the organization administrator switches the metadata style.

 Providing standards-based metadata with your item helps people learn about the item and decide if they want to use it.

-When opening the editor for the first time, the editor is populated with existing metadata from the following item page fields: title, tags, snippet, description, accessinformation, licenseinfo, and extent.
+When you open the editor for the item for the first time, the editor is populated with existing metadata from the following item page fields: title, tags, snippet, description, accessinformation, licenseinfo, and extent.
 If you upload a local metadata XML file, you have the option to overwrite the item details with the imported metadata from the XML file or use the existing item details.

-Follow the steps below to edit item details to include metadata:
+Follow the steps below to edit item details to include metadata for an item.

-- Verify that you are signed in, have privileges to create content, and that your portal administrator has enabled metadata for the portal.
+- Verify that you are signed in, have privileges to create content, and that your organization administrator has enabled metadata for the portal.

 - From the My Content tab of the content page, click the title of the item for which you want to include metadata.

 - Click Metadata and provide metadata content that describes the item.
-Fields in bold are required for the metadata style you are using.
+Fields with an asterisk (*) are required for the metadata style you're using.

-You can see the metadata style of your organization by opening the Metadata > Profile tab.
+You can see the metadata style of your portal by opening the Metadata > Profile tab.

 - When in your current editing session, you have the following options: